Taylor Walls Player Props: Rays vs. Orioles

-Taylor Walls -- with a slugging percentage of .294 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Kyle Bradish on the mound, on June 20 at 6:40 PM ET.
+Taylor Walls -- with a slugging percentage of .303 in his past 10 games (including no home runs) -- will be in action for the Tampa Bay Rays against the Baltimore Orioles, with Tyler Wells on the hill, on June 21 at 12:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Padres.
+He had a hitless performance in his most recent game (0-for-2) against the Orioles.

 Taylor Walls Game Info & Props vs. the Orioles